The Essentials of Buying Health Insurance Online

 Dos and Don’ts to keep in Mind When Buying Health Insurance

 Health emergencies come without prior notice and can be quite financially testing.
 At times, these might even put people in debt, and also affect their future earning ability.
 This is why it is important that you do not just purchase a health insurance plan for the sake of it.
 Instead, buy the one that fits your needs perfectly.
 Apart from saving taxes, a health insurance policy is what will actually be your savior in case of a medical crisis.

 Mentioned below are certain dos and don’ts that all investors must consider when buying health insurance, to avoid mistakes and get themselves the best health insurance cover –

-2) Clause regarding the coverage of pre-existing diseases.
+- 2) The clause regarding the coverage of pre-existing diseases.

-2) Do not keep any gap in your policy renewalas that could adversely affect your cover.
+- 2) Do not keep any gap in your policy renewals that could adversely affect your cover.